NoneErrOkSome/HyperFocus/a. Online Courses/a. Udemy/Jonas Schmedtmann/Python/Gemini Data structure - Algorithms/03 - Algorithms/3.2 Searching/02 - Binary Search (The Shortcut).md

 > **The list must be sorted first!**

-This is the main reason we learn about [[What is Sorting.md]].
+This is the main reason we learn about [[What is Sorting]].
 Sorting a list allows us to use powerful shortcut algorithms like this one.

-Instead of checking one by one like [[01 - Linear Search.md]], the strategy of Binary Search is to **"divide and conquer."** It cuts the area you have to search in half with every single guess.
+Instead of checking one by one like [[01 - Linear Search]], the strategy of Binary Search is to **"divide and conquer."** It cuts the area you have to search in half with every single guess.

 ---